Virginia Tech College of Science: Physics

 The Department of Physics is housed in Robeson Hall and Hahn Hall North.
 Undergraduates can earn a bachelor of science or bachelor of arts. in physics.
 Graduate students can earn a master of science or doctoral degree.
 Graduate students can also participate in an internship program that leads to a master's degree in applied and industrial physics.
 Serving as head of the department is Mark Pitt, who has held the position since 2016.

 Psychology

 The Department of Psychology is located in Williams Hall.
 Undergraduate students in this department can earn a bachelor of science in psychology.
 Graduate students can earn a doctoral degree in four areas: clinical psychology, biological psychology, developmental science, and industrial/organizational psychology.
 (Students can earn a master of science en route to a doctoral degree, but the department does not offer a terminal master's degree).
 The clinical psychology doctoral program is fully accredited by the American Psychological Association and is a member of the Academy of Psychological Clinical Science Programs.[19]
 The department also houses the Virginia Tech Autism Clinic and the Virginia Tech Center for Autism Research, both based in off campus offices.
-Roseanne Foti has chaired the department since summer 2018.
+Jamie Edgin chairs the department.